matheusfiorin/kanban-ts-backend/README.md

 4. **Flexibility**: MVC architecture allows for a high degree of flexibility in terms of technologies and frameworks used.

 5. **Easy Debugging and Exception Handling**: The clear separation of concerns and modularity of MVC make it easier to debug and handle exceptions, pinpoint errors and resolve them quickly.

+#### Folder structure explanation

+I've chosen to do the `adapters` with a simple logic that transforms the outer request/response in a entity that the application really knows.
+In this case, I didn't like to mix the Portuguese of the requirements (`titulo`, `conteudo` and `lista`) together with the english variables and functions.

+The database controller uses `Promises` to manipulate the card entity, and also could function easily in a local db instead of in-memory because of the `start(path?: string)` method.

+I separated the `exceptions` system in their own folder, so it could be shared accross the application and extensible.

+The `middlewares` are separated by responsibility.

+The `models` folder contains just the Card interfaces, representing the outer world and the business domain logic.

+The `routes` folder contains just the routers and some logic.
+I've chosen to not do a controller for the `authRouter` because it's a simple file, and likely to not be extended.

+I've also separated the `App` concept from the `server`.

 ### Dependencies